 Occidental to sell some Colorado, Utah assets for $1.33 bln

-Aug 19 (Reuters) - Occidental Petroleum Corp OXY.N said on Wednesday it will sell its Wyoming, Colorado, and Utah Land Grant assets to Orion Mine Finance for about $1.33 billion.
+Aug 19 (Reuters) - Occidental Petroleum Corp OXY.N said on Wednesday it will sell some of its Wyoming, Colorado and Utah assets to Orion Mine Finance for about $1.33 billion, as the oil and gas producer looks to cut the debt it took on with its purchase of Anadarko.

+Occidental has been trying to divest assets to whittle down its $36 billion of long-term debt, a bulk of which was taken on during its $38 billion Anadarko Petroleum deal last year, an ill-timed bet on oil prices rising.

+It expects to receive $2 billion or more in asset sales this year, and has about $4.5 billion in notes due next year.

-The deal, expected to close in the fourth quarter, includes about 4.5 million mineral acres and 1 million fee surface acres.
+The Orion deal, expected to close in the fourth quarter, will see Occidental sell about 4.5 million mineral acres and 1 million fee surface acres.
+The company will, however, retain its core assets in the Rockies, including the DJ Basin in Colorado and the Powder River Basin in Wyoming.

-Occidental said the transaction will initially include about 2.5 million mineral acres derived from the land grant in Colorado, including its core DJ Basin position.
+Occidental acquired millions of mineral and surface acres in Wyoming and Colorado with the purchase of Anadarko, and hoped at one point to fetch as much as $700 million for the assets, according to people familiar with the initial sale plans.

+It no longer plans to sell Algerian assets it had once hoped to sell to France's Total to pay down debt, Occidental Chief Executive Vicki Hollub said, calling Algeria a "core asset."
+Algerian authorities had moved to block Total's acquisition.

 ((arathys.nair@thomsonreuters.com; +1 646 223 8780 (Extn 2726); Twitter: https://twitter.com/ArathySom;))